September 22, 2025

 Advantage: Simple design.

-Disadvantage: Relatively low performance against NOx emissions. - With Cooling
+Disadvantage: Relatively low performance against NOx emissions.

 Modern trucks are equipped with coolers that lower the temperature of recirculated gases using antifreeze or air (see Figure 3).